-- Roy Rogers Road 55 mph in vicinity of Beef Bend Road, dropping to 45 mph just north of Scholls-Sherwood Road and then 35 mph entering developed area. - Beef Bend Road 45 mph from Roy Rogers Road to just west of Myrtle Avenue, then 35 mph to Highway 99W - Elsner Road unposted - 150th Avenue 40 mph north of Beef Bend Road, unposted to the south - 137th Avenue 25 mph south of Beef Bend Road - 131st Avenue 25 mph south of Beef Bend Road - SW Fischer Road 25 mph
+- Roy Rogers Road 55 mph in vicinity of Beef Bend Road, dropping to 45 mph just north of Scholls-Sherwood Road and then 35 mph entering developed area. - Beef Bend Road 45 mph from Roy Rogers Road to just west of Myrtle Avenue, then 35 mph to Highway 99W - Elsner Road unposted - 150th Avenue 40 mph north of Beef Bend Road, unposted to the south - 137th Avenue 25 mph south of Beef Bend Road - 131st Avenue 25 mph south of Beef Bend Road - SW Fischer Road 25 mph - OR 99W 40 mph from Beef Bend to Durham Roads, 45 mph from Durham Road to 124th Avenue, and 35 mph from 124th Avenue to Roy Rogers Road study is required to determine the appropriate speed zone (the basis is the 85th percentile speed).3 The study is typically done by the appropriate ODOT region office.
+The recommendation (based on the engineering study) is then forwarded from the ODOT region office to Salem to be approved by the State Traffic Engineer.

 There are three ways a speed zone can be established by statute.
 One is in a "residence district," another is a "business district" and the third is a school zone.2 A residence district can be posted at 25 mph.
 A business district and a school zone can be posted at 20 mph.
-In all other cases, an engineering study is required to determine the appropriate speed zone (the basis is the 85th percentile speed).3 The study is typically done by the appropriate ODOT region office.
-The recommendation (based on the engineering study) is then forwarded from the ODOT region office to Salem to be approved by the State Traffic Engineer.
+In all other cases, an engineering